juristr/juristr.github.com/content/blog/2020-07-11-using-the-nx-dependency-graph-in-custom-scripts.md

 ---
 title: Using the Nx Dependency Graph in Custom Scripts
 date: 2020-07-11T14:32:45.545Z
-lead: Unleash the power of Nx
+lead: Unleash the power of the Nx dep-graph
 url: /blog/2020/07/use-nx-dep-graph-in-custom-scripts
 draft: false
 categories: